openknowledge-archive/dpm-old/doc/index.rst

    manual

-Using datapkg from code using the API
+Using dpm from code using the API
 -------------------------------------

 .. toctree::